 - Azure Monitor: Collect, search, and visualize machine data from on-premises and cloud

-Azure Active Directory is our control plane for identity.
+Our control plane for identity is Azure Active Directory.
 From creating a centralized user and group management structure, for organizations that do not have such infrastructure deployed on-premises (one of the pre-requisites is to have Windows 10 on the endpoints).
 For organizations that already have established on-premises Active Directory structure, synchronization will be done by AD Connect tool, as well as extended features can be obtained by upgrading from Azure Active Directory Free to Basic or Premium subscription.

 Quick wins: Azure Active Directory– Simplify access and control of both Cloud and on-premises applications